craigulliott/dsl_compose/README.md

 ## Usage

-DSLs are added to classes by including the DSLCompose::Composer module, and then calling the define_dsl singleton method within the class or a child class.
+DSLs are defined and added to classes by including the `DSLCompose::Composer` module, and then calling the `define_dsl` singleton method on that class.
+Those DSLs can then be used on child classes (classes which extend the original class).

 ### Defining your DSL